 Miller Street is a popular haunt with the award-winning Paesano Pizza, rated as one of the UK's top 3 pizza restaurants on TripAdvisor in 2018 and easily identified by the queue of eager weekend patrons; as well as the uber-stylish Spanish Butcher – a carnivore’s dream!
 Through a fairy-lit lane, you’ll also discover Virginia Court, a little courtyard which is occupied by a small but quirky selection of bars.
 Brutti Compadres has a Mediterranean inspired menu including a great selection of tasting plates while Cup Tearooms by day is a stylish café serving delicious afternoon teas then by night is transformed into Gin 71, a cool venue for craft gins and homemade tonics.
 You’ll also find the Gin Spa – be perfectly pampered with botanical oils and then enjoy a delicious G&T!

 Head further along Ingram Street to Candleriggs and Albion Street where you are literally spoiled for choice with the range of drinking and dining options available.
-Try Ingram Wynd, Guys or City Merchant for the best in Scottish flavours.
-KoolBa for top-notch, award-winning curries and The 13th Note and Mono for tasty vegan food.
+Try Ingram Wynd or Guys for Scottish flavours, KoolBa for top-notch, award-winning curries and The 13th Note and Mono for tasty vegan food.

 For laid-back, traditional pubs, favourites include Babbity Bowster with its great beer garden perfect for the summer months, Blackfriars for real ales and live music and Rab Ha’s for top quality, warming pub grub and a cosy fire.